Ezinnem/bookshop/README.md

 # Bookshop

-A library application for recording the books available and the books borrowed by students.
+This is a library application for recording the books available and the books borrowed by students.

 ## Description